Samuelva/RedditWallpaper-GUI/README.md

 # RedditWallpaper-GUI
 Initiate with $ python3 Run.python

-PyQt5, praw and PIL are required
+PyQt5 and praw are required